JacekJagosz/CUDA_course/0_FinalProject/Report.md

 APU was also really impressive 36.4% performance of the RTX 4000, with only 27.4% of the theoretical TFLOPs, and about 10x smaller power consumption.

-Next I tried running saxpy, an exercise program from one of our classes.
+Next I tried running saxpy, an simple exercise program from one of our classes, with no manual optimisations.

 Quadro 4000
 ```